wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 ### Run your site

-That's it, you can now run your gatsby site using
+That's it, you can now run your site using

 ```shell
 yarn gatsby develop